java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 <a id="setting-up-jdk">&nbsp;</a>
 ## Setting up a Java Development Kit

 You can download the JDK from different places.
 There is a one-stop page that always refers to the latest version of the JDK: https://jdk.java.net/.
-Selecting a JDK version listed under the label, "Ready for use" redirects you to a page where you can download the version of the JDK you need.
+Selecting a JDK version listed under the label "Ready for use" redirects you to a page where you can download the version of the JDK you need.

 From this page you can download four versions: